-The developers of VLC Media Player worked hard to chromecast tech support, and then finally arrived.
+The developers of VLC Media Player worked hard to Chromecast tech support, and then finally arrived.
 Now in the latest versions of VLC for Windows, you can now stream video and audio files from VLC Media Player on your PC to Chromecast.

 With the news, you can send and control the playback of the files directly in the program.
 The feature is still unstable, but it works.
-To help you, this tutorial will show you how to send VLC stream to Chromecast, and of course, take full advantage of the possibilities of this feature.
+To help you, this tutorial will show you how to send a VLC stream to Chromecast, and of course, take full advantage of the possibilities of this feature.